Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-2-skiing-by-train.html.markdown

 ***You can listen to the podcast, and access the rest of the series, [here](https://flightfree.co.uk/podcast/).***

 *Credits: interview conducted by Anna Hughes.
-Intro voiceover: Sophie Helbig.
+Intro voiceover: [L. Sophie Helbig](http://lshelbig.com).
 Sound effects: Josh Hill.*